 A thinner grafting frame simply works better.

 I’ve used a standard 1 3/8″ frame for a grafting frame.
 The cell bars were wide and would carry two staggered rows of cells.
-They incorporated a section of comb above the cell bars.
+They added a section of comb above the cell bars.
 A bottom bar reinforced the frame ends.

 This year, I’ve done a little experimenting with a thin grafting frame and bar.
 The frame is home made and is about 3/4″ wide which is slightly wider than a queen cell with a bee space on each side.
 It’s a simple frame.